dandichen/dandichen.github.io/_pages/about.md

 **Model the Problem**

-Patient characteristics $$X \in R^d$$, a $$d$$ real-valued vector, which including patients' sociodemographics and health conditions at baseline.
+Patient characteristics $$X \in R$$, a $$d$$ real-valued vector, which including patients' sociodemographics and health conditions at baseline.
 Sociodemographics contain age group (65-74 years old, 75-85, and 86+), gender (female/non-female), race/ethnicity(non-hispanic white/other), Medicaid enrollment (binary indicator), disability entitlement (binary indicator) and geographical residence (urban, suburban, large town, small town/isolated rural).
 The hierarchical condition categories (HCC) score and a binary indicator of having three or more chronic conditions serve as the descrption of patients' health conditions.

 Treatment effect $$A \in \{0, 1\}$$, where $$A = 1$$ for telehealth visit and $$A = 0$$ for in-person visit.

-Outcome $$Y \in N^0$$, a non-negative integer, indicating the number of hospitalizations within 30 days of the visit.
+Outcome $$Y \in N$$, a non-negative integer, indicating the number of hospitalizations within 30 days of the visit.

 **Causal Effect**

 There is an underlying assumption to this question: sampled participants in the study are able to access telehealth services.
 However, telehealth is not available to everyone, such as those who do not have access to the Internet.
+Therefore, it is reasonable to define population average treatment effects $$E[Y(A = 1) - Y(A = 0) | S = 1]$$, where $$S \in \{0, 1\}$$ with $$S = 1$$ represents being sampled in this study.

 **Hypothses**

+***Exchangeability***
+Conditional exchangeability?
+Within strata (similar sociodemographics and baseline health conditions)

+***SUTVA***
+1. Consistency
+2. Treatment irrelevance
+3.

 **Reference**